7mohanad/7mohanad/README.md

-<h2 align="left">Hi 👋!
+<h2>Hi 👋!
 I'm Mohanad</h2>
-<h4 align="left">Web Developer</h4>
+<h4>Web Developer</h4>

-###

-<h6 align="left">I'm a Front End Web developer who is passionate about making error- free websites with 100% client satisfaction.
+<h6>I'm a Front End Web developer who is passionate about making error- free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal- oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintain excellent communication.
 I enjoy working with ReactJS, JavaScript as well as PHP and NodeJS.<br>Skills: REACT/JS/HTML/CSS<br>I'm currently working on this page.</h6>

-###

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" height="30" alt="javascript logo"  />